Term of the Moment

 Frequencies, Small Cells and Micro Towers

-The 5G air interface uses OFDM modulation as does 4G, and it was designed to deliver data rates up to 20 Gbps to enable gigabit-per-second downloads over the air.
+5G New Radio (5G NR) is the global air interface for 5G.
+Designed to deliver data rates for gigabit-per-second downloads over the air, 5G NR uses OFDM modulation just like 4G.
 Qualcomm was the first manufacturer to release a 5G radio chip, and in late 2018, Verizon was the first carrier to deploy in-home 5G.
 Phones employing 5G emerged in 2019.
 See OFDM.

 5G is also expected to provide a huge boost for connecting billions of IoT devices (see IoT).
-In addition, 5G may make wireless virtual reality (VR) and augmented reality (AR) commonplace.
-However, nationwide service with the same penetration as 4G is expected to take several years.
+In addition, 5G may make wireless virtual reality (VR) and augmented reality (AR) more viable.
+However, nationwide 5G service is expected no sooner than 2025.
 See H.R.
 2881, cellular generations, millimeter wave and 6Genesis.